OpenFn/Miracle-Feet/README.md

 **Overview**

-1. SMS scheduling in Infobip is done using constructed `bulkId`-s
+1. SMS-s are scheduled in Infobip using constructed `bulkId`-s
-2.
+2. Educational SMS alerts are scheduled following the logic outlined [here](https://lucid.app/lucidchart/invitations/accept/inv_1b2fc530-9f5c-4645-a317-618a395eaa06).
+3. Visit reminders and missed appointment reminders are scheduled to be sent according to the next visit date indicated in the form.

 **Logic for setting educational messages**